slsa-framework/slsa/docs/spec/v1.1/threats.md

 An adversary compromises the target artifact through one of its build dependencies.
 Any artifact that is present in the build environment and has the ability to influence the output is considered a build dependency.
-This includes:

--   Libraries, container base images, bundled files, and so on that are "included" in the target artifact.
--   Build tools, interpreters, command-line utilities, OS packages, and so on that are "used" during the build process.
--   Runtime dependencies that are loaded during the build process and have the ability to affect the build process.

-<details id="included-dep"><summary>Include a vulnerable dependency</summary>
+<details id="included-dep"><summary>Include a vulnerable dependency (library, base image, bundled file, etc.)</summary>

 *Threat:* Statically link, bundle, or otherwise include an artifact that is compromised or has some vulnerability, causing the output artifact to have the